 Shop Sustainable Businesses

 This is an excellent time to support both local and national sustainable businesses, whether it be your neighborhood organic grocery store or large corporations with a history of doing incredible environmental work like Patagonia and Rothy’s.
 Not sure where to shop?
-Check out the B Corporation directory to identify green businesses and this post I wrote about the best stores to find safe, eco-friendly products for your family.
+Check out the B Corporation directory to identify green businesses.

 Take the Ecohappiness Challenge